Scaling and data collapse of two-dimensional random singlet state in magnetic field

 We first confirm that the magnetization and the susceptibilities of the 2D RS state show power-law dependence on magnetic field in the low-temperature limit.
 Moreover, we show that these thermodynamic quantities show one-parameter scaling and data collapse behavior with the ratio $B/T$, and the universal scaling functions are remarkably consistent with those derived from the phenomenological model of random spin pairs.
-This provides a benchmark for future experimental and theoretical study of possible 2D RS states in quantum magnetic materials.
+This is beyond the power-law scaling form given in Refs. \cite{Kimchi2018a, Kimchi2018}, which is valid only in the limits $B/T\gg 1$ and $B/T\ll 1$.
+Therefore, it provides a benchmark for future experimental and theoretical study of possible 2D RS states in quantum magnetic materials.

 This paper is organized as follows.
 We first introduce the random $J$-$Q$ model and the physical quantities evaluated with QMC simulations, and the quantum critical scaling scenario and the phenomenological model.
 We then present the numerical results and scaling analysis, and conclude with a brief summary and discussions.